kpoloney/create_aip/README.md

    1. Objects must have an ARK before the AIP bag is created.
 3. [local_objects](#local-objects) creates bagged AIPs for objects that are not intended to be hosted online.

+See the [Local Workflow Steps](https://github.com/kpoloney/aip_spec/blob/main/local_workflow.md) for more information.

 ## Get AtoM Descriptions

 This script uses the AtoM REST API to request description information for the object.
 The REST API plugin must be enabled in AtoM.
 A valid AtoM login and object slug are also required.
 The ERC metadata file to be used in minting the ARK will be created from the AtoM description.

+The script takes three arguments:
+- `--atom_url` is the base URL for AtoM
+- `--slug` is the [AtoM slug](https://www.accesstomemory.org/en/docs/2.6/user-manual/glossary/glossary/#term-slug) for the object.
+- `--obj_dir` is the path to the parent directory of the object.

 ## Mint ARK for local objects